chinamike65/hugo-tuolesi/content/book6/book6en.md

 There are also people who say that meditation is very important and that listening to the Dharma is not important, which is also wrong.

 If you don't listen to the scriptures and the Dharma, how can you meditate?

 If you want to meditate, you must first know the method of meditation, and if you want to retreat, you must first know the method of retreat, so that you will not practice blindly or chaotically, and waste your time to fill your body.

-Section 4: The Supreme Vow of Buddhism and Dao Fulfillment The supreme vow of Buddhahood is fulfilled: The Buddhadharma is the five ways: the way of resources, the way of practice, the way of seeing, the way of cultivation, and the way of non-cultivation.
+Section 4 - The Supreme Vow of Buddhism and Dao Fulfillment

+The supreme vow of Buddhahood is fulfilled: The Buddhadharma is the five ways: the path of resources, the path of practice, the path of seeing, the path of cultivation, and the path of non-cultivation.

 The practice of Buddhism is difficult, and the achievement of vows is that I vow to be successful, and I want to become a Buddha.

-In fact, it is difficult to practice before entering the Dao, but once you enter the Dao, the journey will be smooth.
+In fact, it is difficult to practice before entering the path, but once you enter the path, the journey will be smooth.

 Just like taking a plane, it is difficult to walk before you get on the plane, but once you get on the plane, it is easy to reach your destination.
 That's the truth.

-If you cultivate bravely and diligently, you will be able to enter the Dao.
+If you cultivate bravely and diligently, you will be able to enter the path.

-If you have attained the achievement of seeing the Tao, you will realize and realize emptiness; if you have attained the Tao of cultivation, you will be free of innate afflictions; if you have attained the Tao of non-cultivation, those who want to become an arahant become an arahant, and those who want to become a Buddha become a Buddha.
+If you have attained the achievement of seeing the Tao, you will realize and realize emptiness; if you have attained the path of cultivation, you will be free of innate afflictions; if you have attained the path of non-cultivation, those who want to become an arhat become an arhat, and those who want to become a Buddha become a Buddha.

 148